xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 infers the required potential annotations, giving cost bounds in the process.
 (See [here](https://dl.acm.org/doi/pdf/10.1145/640128.604148) for its origin and [here](https://www.raml.co/) for an up-to-date implementation.)

 This localized-potential approach happens to work rather well in many cases.
-For instance, AARA can analayze sorting functions and many list manipulations without issue.
+For instance, AARA can analyze sorting functions and many list manipulations without issue.
 Nonetheless, it is not hard to confound this approach.
 Consider a simple loading function that populates one of our array-backed list from one of two other lists.
 When called, the load function first executes some code (e.g. `shouldComeFromList1`) to decide which list the data should come from, and then inserts it all one element at a time.
 Here we see what this might look like in pseudo-code[^python].